skylerlink/OLISApp/README.md

    - Example screenshot from Windows of how to navigate to the directory you downloaded the .jar to and execute the command to run the jar
    - <img width="536" height="365" alt="image" src="https://github.com/user-attachments/assets/50dfc28f-caf7-410c-a4f5-6447b62a832d" />

-5. Visit http://localhost:8080 in your browser
+5. While the application is running in your terminal, visit http://localhost:8080 in your browser
+6. To quit the application, type CTRL + C in your terminal

 ## Screenshots
 ### Submit page